-Current treatment is focused on controlling inflammation, as this decreases the risk of serious problems such as differences in limb length, areas of sunken skin on the face, limited joint movement, and an internal organ problem.
-Patients with linear scleroderma, lesions on the head, deep lesions, or widespread disease, are usually treated with systemic medications that suppress the immune system.
-These medicines include methotrexate which is given by injection or taken by mouth once a week, and corticosteroids, which is taken by mouth (prednisone) or given by infusion, or medication administered through a vein (I.e., intravenous methylprednisolone).
+Current treatment is focused on controlling inflammation, as this decreases the risk of serious problems such as differences in limb length, areas of sunken skin on the face, limited joint movement, and damage to internal organs.
+Patients with linear scleroderma that involve lesions on the head, deep lesions, or widespread disease, are usually treated with systemic medications that suppress the immune system.
+These medicines include methotrexate which is given by injection or taken by mouth once a week, and corticosteroids, which are taken by mouth (prednisone) or given by infusion, or medication administered through a vein (I.e., intravenous methylprednisolone).

 One randomized clinical trial showed that methotrexate was better than placebo at maintaining disease control after initial corticosteroid treatment.
-Other immunosuppressive medicines include mycophenolate mofetil, cyclosporine, and tacrolimus.
+Other immunosuppressive medications include mycophenolate mofetil, cyclosporine, and tacrolimus.
 More work is needed to determine the best therapy for localized scleroderma.
-Immunosuppressive medicines can increase a patient’s risk for developing an infection and have other possible side effects; these will be reviewed by your doctor.
+Immunosuppressive medicines can increase a patient’s risk for developing an infection and have other possible side effects.
+These will be reviewed by your doctor.

-For patients with mild superficial disease, topical medications often are used to control the inflammation and soften the skin.
-These medications include corticosteroids, calcipotriene, tacrolimus, pimecrolimus, and imiquimod.
+For patients with mild superficial disease, topical medications are often used to control inflammation and softening the skin.
+These medications include topical corticosteroids, calcipotriene, tacrolimus, pimecrolimus, and imiquimod.
 Moisturizers may help protect and soften the skin.

 Phototherapy has been used to treat patients with widespread, superficial skin disease.
 Both UVB and UVA have been reported to help.
 More study is needed to evaluate the potential side effects from exposing children to large amounts of ultraviolet light.

 Physical and occupational therapy to improve strength and function is important for patients with muscle weakness, limb length differences, and limited joint movement.
 Early referral to therapy should be considered in order to prevent loss of joint motion and function.